jqlang/jq/docs/content/manual/manual.md

 arithmetic (`+`, `-` `*`, `/`, `%`),
 equality (`==`, `!=`), and
 ordering (`<`, `<=`, `>`, `>=`).

+All operators in this section
+feed their input to both arguments and combine their results.
+This allows us to implement an averaging filter as `add / length` --- this feeds the input both to the `add` filter and the `length` filter, then performs the division of their results.

 Given two filters `f` and `g`, we can write
 `f + g`, `f == g`, `f < g` and so on